antocuni/antocuni.github.io/blog/posts/2025/09-tracing-jit-real-world-python/index.md

 entire loop (including nested calls) it can easily removes a lot of temporary objects which usually penalize Python performance.

-In many cases, we can get the famous "zero costs abstractions".
+In many cases, we can get the famous "zero-cost abstractions".

 ---
 <div class="slide" markdown="1">